💡 Key Takeaways

 What Does the Humidity Level Mean on My CPAP Machine?

 Humidity levels on the CPAP refer to the amount of moisture in the air provided by your CPAP machine.
 Heated humidification can help relieve common CPAP side effects such as dry mouth, dry throat, dry nose, and nosebleeds.

 What Humidity Level Should I Set My CPAP At?

 As a general rule of thumb, we recommend setting your CPAP machine to one setting below half of your maximum humidity setting and adjusting up or down one setting at a time until you find a reduction in your symptoms or stop the accumulation of water in your mask and hose.

 CPAP humidification is a highly personal experience that some people hate and some people can’t live without.
 While the perfect humidity setting may bring relief to one person in one climate, the same setting could lead to rainout for someone else in a colder climate.

 When setting your humidifier, we recommend setting the humidity level to one setting below half of your machine’s maximum humidification option.
 From there, change your humidity one level up or down at a time to find the best setting for your needs.
 If you’re still waking up dry and scratchy, turn it up.
 If you’re waking up to rainout or noticing too much moisture in your mask in the morning, try turning the humidification down or adding a heated hose for a more consistent experience.

 We hope this article helped you better understand your CPAP machine’s humidifier settings.
 If you liked the article, drop a comment below and tell us how you set your humidifier!
 If you’re still struggling to find the right setting, reach out to our expert customer service agents at 1-800-356-5221 from 8 a.m. to 8 p.m.
-Monday through Friday or 8 a.m. to 5 p.m. on Saturdays, and they’ll be more than happy to assist you!
+Monday through Friday or 8 a.m. to 5 p.m. on Saturday and Sunday, and they’ll be more than happy to assist you!